Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 This post is the first iteration of an $N$-part series of blog posts aimed at attempting to understand some of the ideas behind Shor's factoring algorithm.
-One such idea is that of the quantum Fourier transform, which will be the subject of inquiry here.

-I would strongly recommend familiarity with some basic linear algebra and bra-ket notation.
+One such idea is that of the quantum Fourier transform (QFT), which will be the subject of inquiry here.
+I would strongly recommend familiarity with linear algebra and bra-ket notation.
 The following lecture notes on [bra-ket](https://ocw.mit.edu/courses/physics/8-05-quantum-physics-ii-fall-2013/lecture-notes/MIT8_05F13_Chap_04.pdf) notation should be sufficient.